 Freelance Web Developer and Digital Consultant

 I work with clients to build websites, make web interactives and offer consulting on digital strategy.
 If you’re interested in talking about a potential gig, feel free to contact me for more details.

 Starting in Fall 2016, I joined SFSU as a lecturer teaching an Online Journalism class, where we cover how journalists can leverage the web to enhance their reporting and tell deeper stories using multimedia, data, and other technologies.

-I spend most of my time working at EdSource, an Oakland-based non-profit organization that covers important California education issues and policy.
-As the Digital Communications Manager there, I build data-driven web applications and visualizations, makes sure the website is running at peak efficiency, finds and implements technological solutions to augment the work of reporters, and assists in the execution of an overall digital strategy.
-It’s seriously fun work!
+For three years, I worked at EdSource, an Oakland-based non-profit organization that covers important California education issues and policy.
+As the Digital Communications Manager there, I built data-driven web applications and visualizations, administered our WordPress-based website and customized as needed to make life easier for the reporters, built and implemented technological solutions to augment the work of reporters, and assisted in the execution of an overall digital strategy.

 Teaching People About Data

 In 2013 and 2014, I have worked with the U.C.
 Berkeley Knight Digital Media Center to teach journalists and other professionals how to communicate complex data visually.
 Topic matter at these workshops have included data visualization theory, mapping and how to use basic tools, like Google Charts and DataWrapper.
 I’ve taught five workshops to-date with two awesome experts in the field: Tasneem Raja and Cole Nussbaumer.